 Rule 401 of the Texas Rules of Evidence defines Texas of relevant evidence:

 “Relevant evidence” means evidence having any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence.”

-The Rules go on to provide in Rule 402 that all relevant evidence is admissible, except otherwise provided by the Constitution, statute, the rules of evidence, or other rules.
+The Rules provide in Rule 402 that all relevant evidence is admissible, except otherwise provided by the Constitution, statute, the rules of evidence, or other rules.
 Evidence that is not relevant is inadmissible.

 First, the evidence must be relevant, and second, it must be material – in other words, important to the essence of the case.
 Whole treatises and been written on the definition of relevancy and admissibility in personal injury lawsuits.
 Most of the issues in relevancy occur when an indirect fact is asserted to prove something in the case circumstantially.

 An example would be if a person has a history of intoxication and was in a car accident.
 If the person were not drunk or drinking at the time of the accident, the court would probably not let the jury hear of the prior drinking problems because drinking is not relevant to the cause of the crash.

 However, in our example, if the person was accused of driving drunk and causing an accident, a judge might allow the jury to consider some circumstances of prior alcohol issues.

 In Texas, Rule 403 provides that, in some instances, relevant evidence can be excluded based upon particular grounds.
 In some instances, even though evidence may be relevant, if the judge finds that the probative value is substantially outweighed by unfair prejudice, confusion of the issues, or misleading the jury, among other reasons, the court can properly exclude the evidence.
 This means a judge thinks the evidence is on balance, not something they want the jury to consider.